jwhuettl/memory-database/README.md

 ## Purpose
 The purpose of Memory-Database is to showcase my knowledge of the C programming language and to get used to using git/github.
 It also serves as a way to catalog my books and vinyl records as I add functionality to the program.

+>DISCLAIMER: This is probably the worst way to do this ever, but the basis of this was an assignment and I thought it would be an interesting project to continue.

 ## How It Works
 The program works via a command line interface comprised of a menu and other basic user input.
 Operations can be selected when the menu appears by inputting the corresponding number.
 In terms of actual functionality, the basis of the database is looped calls of memcpy.
 There are also calloc calls that get allocate the proper amount of memory for each copy of the database.